rioki/www.rioki.org/_posts/2012-09-11-iteration-plan-of-doom.md

 The reduction in user story size has only one goal, better planing capability.
 If you plan 3 x 2 weeks you can see that the schedule slips after the first two weeks.
-Which would not not be such a big deal, your velocity / burn rate / whatever could improve over the course of development (or not).
+Which would not be such a big deal, your velocity / burn rate / whatever could improve over the course of development (or not).
 But now the iteration plan is crammed with <del>features</del> user stories and some bean counter can tell that you will not make the final ship date.